-In Key Stage I children take part in daily Reading sessions which are carried out in small groups, Pairs and whole class often lead by adults or can include independent activities.
-In KS2 the 'Love to Read approach is used along with reciprocal reading model where the whole class share the same text with specific focus.
-The texts used are classical based and allow for a rich based vocabulary to be developed and used.
+In Key Stage I children take part in daily Reading sessions which are delivered through Read, Write, Inc Phonics.
+In KS2 the 'Love to Read' approach is used along with reciprocal reading model where the whole class share the same text with specific focus.
+The texts used allow for a rich based vocabulary to be developed and used.
 Our main focus is to ensure that children are developing their comprehension skills and becoming fluent readers within these discussions.
 Teachers are able to scaffold the children in their learning by stretching their depth of understanding within a text.